lazaratan/lazaratan.github.io/_pages/about.md

 # The <span class="lab-name-accent">AI ⋅ Cell Systems</span> Lab

-**Welcome to the <span class="lab-name-accent">Atanackovic</span> Lab!
-We are a research group focused on developing cutting-edge machine learning methods for understanding and modeling natural (physical) systems from data, with an emphasis on cellular and molecular biology.**
+Welcome to the <span class="lab-name-accent">Atanackovic</span> Lab! **We are a research group focused on developing cutting-edge machine learning methods for understanding and modeling natural (physical) systems from data, with an emphasis on cellular and molecular systems.**

 Our research spans machine learning, generative modeling, causality, systems biology, single-cell biology, and protein & molecule design.
 We combine theoretical advances with practical applications to push the boundaries of what's possible in computational biology and AI.